momiji/kpx/README.md

       -h, --help                 show full help with config file format -V, --version              show version

-Note1: remote HTTPS proxies has not been tested, as none was available for testing.
+Note 1: remote HTTPS proxies has not been tested, as none was available for testing.
-Note2: failover proxies can be configured for a single rule "proxy: proxy1,proxy2,...", but only works for non-pac proxies, and assumes all proxies are "almost" of the same type.
+Note 2: failover proxies can be configured for a single rule "proxy: proxy1,proxy2,...", but only works for non-pac proxies, and assumes all proxies are "almost" of the same type.
-Note3: failover hosts can be configured for a single proxy "host: host1,host2,...", but only works for non-pac proxies.
+Note 3: failover hosts can be configured for a single proxy "host: host1,host2,...", but only works for non-pac proxies.

 CONFIG FILE